bberges/CRIMAC-classifiers-bottom/README.md

 3. `ALGORITHM` - Optional.
 The bottom detection algorithm to use:
     * `constant` - A very fast algorithm for testing and debugging.
     * `simple` - A very simple threshold based algorithm.
+    * `work_files` - Uses the lowest layer boundary in LSSS work files as the detected bottom.
+      The `/work_dir` directory must be mounted.
 4. Algorithm parameters.
 Optional.
    * `PARAMETER_minimum_range` \[m] - The minimum range of the detected bottom.
    * `PARAMETER_offset` \[m] - Additional offset to the bottom after backstepping.